smartsheet-platform/backup-java/README.md

 Release History
 ------------
+* Feb 11 2015 - version 1.5.2:
+ - Added the api error code and error response to the log if a request fails.
 * Apr 23 2014 - version 1.5.1:
  - Changed the generated backup folder name to contain a 24 hour format instead of 12 hour.
 * Mar 14 2014 - version 1.5: